Episode 58

 Speaker:

-of a healthy balanced diet that are made of predominantly
+but a part of a healthy balanced diet that are made of predominantly

 Speaker:

-carbohydrate, which do not tend to contribute to
+carbohydrates, which do not tend to contribute to

 Speaker: